NoahStolk/simple-level-editor/docs/NEW_SYSTEM.md

   - `x: f32`
   - `y: f32`
   - `z: f32`
-- `diffuse_color`
+- `model`
-  - `r: u8`
+  - `model_path: str`
-  - `g: u8`
+- `billboard`
-  - `b: u8`
+  - `texture_path: str`
-  - `a: u8`
+- `wireframe`
-- `visualizer`
+  - `thickness: f32`
-  - `type: union(model / billboard / wireframe)`
+  - `shape: str`

-None of the default components are required.
+None of the default data types are required.

 - Position is the world position in the level.
 - Rotation is the Euler rotation in degrees.
 - Scale is the scaling factor.
 - Diffuse color is the color of the entity.
 - Visualizer is the type of visualization for the entity.
-This uses all the above components to render the entity in the level editor.
+This uses all the above data types to render the entity in the level editor.
   - Default cases:
     - If no position is provided, the entity will be placed at the origin.
     - If no rotation is provided, the entity will have no rotation.